orfin/WellCommerce/README.md

 The code is still hot but it only gets cooler :).
 Here are most important things which we have used to create this solution:

 - Symfony2 Full-stack framework
-- Eloquent taken from Laravel framework as base ORM
+- Doctrine2 ORM
 - Codeception for BDD testing
-- Twig as templating engine
+- Twig
 - Assetic for asset management
 - Twitter Bootstrap 3 as a base HTML framework
 - ZF2 Cache component